gdcc/dataverse_tests/README.md

 # AUSSDA Tests

-Python Tests for Jenkins to test different Dataverse instances, plus our website.
-Tests are written with pytest and Selenium - easy to adapt and extend, and Open Source.
+Python Tests for Jenkins to test different Dataverse instances, plus a website.
+Tests are written with Pytest, Requests and Selenium - easy to adapt and extend, and Open Source.
+Utils help you with your testing, as simple as that.

 **Features**

-* Basic tests for Dataverse (mostly Selenium)
+* Basic tests for Dataverse (Selenium, Requests)
   * Supports Firefox and Chrome
   * easy to add new tests
-* `utils` functions to help you with creating needed data for the tests
+* `utils` functions to help you with testing
   * create and remove testdata via API
   * collect all Dataverses, Datasets and Datafiles via API and store the response in JSON files to test the completeness of your data
   * CLI integration